3point14guy/notes/18_no_scaffolds/18_no_scaffolds.md

 ```

-### Form For
+### Form With using a Model
-We've used the form_for tag many times - it's in a scaffolded _form file.
+We've used the form_with tag many times - it's in a scaffolded _form file.
 But we've never made our own!

 Let's create one to make Products:
 ```html